-Situated in Birmingham's historic city centre, Hyatt Regency Birmingham encourages guests to get out and explore what England’s second largest city has to offer.
-Shop till you drop at independent boutiques in a Victorian shopping arcade, stroll through charming urban parks, and marvel at masterpieces at local art museums.
-World-class attractions including the Symphony Hall and Birmingham Repertory Theatre are steps away from our hotel near Broad Street.
+Explore what England’s second largest city has to offer.
+Shop until you drop at independent boutiques in a Victorian shopping arcade, stroll through charming urban parks, and marvel at masterpieces at local art museums.

 First opened in 1913, The Old REP has been at the forefront of theatre in the city.
 Birmingham Repertory Theatre shortly became one of the most renowned theatres in the world.
 Head over to catch shows from large touring companies or local organisations.